dickinsonmatt/counter-strike/README.md

 12. **Damage Statistics**:
     - Who dealt the most total damage across all rounds?
     - How does the average damage dealt compare between players on each team?

+But I would also like to build a model to display how a teams win probability changes as the round progresses